xian-cong/MATLAB-Demo-and-PoC/README.md

 ## Notes

-- The time-based model (`combined_callback_csv_model_time.slx`) is recommended for production use
-- Time-based updates are more accurate than counter-based approaches
 - Update intervals can be modified in the MATLAB Function code
-- The CSV file should be in the same directory as the executable for standalone apps
+- **CRITICAL**: The `input_data.csv` file must be in the same directory as the executable for standalone apps to read CSV data properly
 - All callback functions are designed to work with Simulink Compiler deployment

 ## Manual MATLAB Function Update Required

-Due to limitations in automated MATLAB Function block configuration, you need to manually update the MATLAB Function blocks in both models:
+Due to limitations in automated MATLAB Function block configuration, you need to manually update the MATLAB Function block in the time-based model:

 ### For combined_callback_csv_model_time.slx:
 1. Open the model in Simulink
 2. Double-click the "CSV Reader" MATLAB Function block
-3. Replace the existing code with the content from `time_based_csv_function_fixed.m`
+3. Replace the existing code with the corrected code that avoids try/catch blocks
 4. Save the model

-### For combined_callback_csv_model_counter.slx:
-1. Open the model in Simulink
-2. Double-click the "CSV Reader" MATLAB Function block
-3. Replace the existing code with the content from `counter_based_csv_function_fixed.m`
-4. Save the model

 After manual update, the CSV reading functionality will work properly during simulation.

-## Notes

-- The corrected MATLAB Function code avoids try/catch blocks which are not supported for code generation
-- The code uses low-level file operations (fopen, fgets, fclose) for better compatibility
-- The time-based model (`combined_callback_csv_model_time.slx`) is recommended for production use
-- Time-based updates are more accurate than counter-based approaches
-- Update intervals can be modified in the MATLAB Function code
-- The CSV file should be in the same directory as the executable for standalone apps
-- All callback functions are designed to work with Simulink Compiler deployment